THINK Before You Eat & Drink

 It is also important to choose healthy food preparation methods and to ensure that food is safe to eat & not contaminated or spoiled.

-- Eat at least five portions of fruit (in season) and vegetables daily – choose a variety of fruit and vegetables of different colours for different nutrients
+- Eat at least five portions, preferably seven, of fruit (in season) and non-starchy vegetables daily – choose a variety of fruit and vegetables of different colours for different nutrients

 - Aim for three meals per day and snack in between meals on your favourite fruit or vegetable

-- Make starchy foods that are high in roughage and whole-grains the basis of most meals
+- Make starchy foods that are high in roughage and whole-grains part of most meals

-- Eat more fibre, e.g. fruit and vegetables with skins included and whole-grain foods such as Bokomo Weet-Bix and Bokomo Oats (both CANSA Smart Choices) mealie pap, brown rice and sorghum
+- Eat more fibre, e.g. fruit and vegetables with skins included and whole-grain foods (30 g daily) such as Bokomo Weet-Bix and Bokomo Oats (both CANSA Smart Choices) mealie pap, brown rice and sorghum

 - Choose Canola Margarine products (Blossom Canola Margarine is a CANSA Smart Choice), also with the best ratio of Omega-6 to Omega-3 and it is trans fat free.